 5. Panama has what is considered by government analysts to be the most stable government in all of Central or South America.

-· Mireya Moscoso was the Panama’s first female president and led the country at a moment of great historical importance as the Panama Canal began a new era under Panamanian administration.
-As of this writing (June 2010), our current president is businessman Ricardo Martinelli (whose term will end in 2014), and he is a right wing, pro-business advocate, with commitments to make Panama into “the best place to do business in the world”.
+- Mireya Moscoso was the Panama’s first female president and led the country at a moment of great historical importance as the Panama Canal began a new era under Panamanian administration.
+As of this writing (June 2010), the president is businessman Ricardo Martinelli (whose term will end in 2014), and he is a right wing, pro-business advocate, with commitments to make Panama into “the best place to do business in the world”.

 6. Panama’s economy is one of the most stable, prosperous, and most advanced in all of Central and South America.

 Panama is home to the second largest international distribution and trade center (free trade zone) in the world next to Hong Kong.
 Panama’s Colon Free Zone has over 1500 international import/export businesses operating within it, receives more than 250,000 visitors yearly, and generates exports and re-exports valued at more than US$11 billion annually.